 c.
 Hedge Assets – The value of hedge assets in the general account asset portfolio, and a description of currently held hedge positions.

 d.
-Asset Selection – Method used and rationale for selecting the starting assets and apportioning the assets between the contracts valued under VM-21 and those contracts not valued under VM-21.
+Asset Selection – Method used and rationale for selecting the starting assets and apportioning the assets between the contracts valued under VM-21 or VM-22 and those contracts not valued under VM-21 or VM-22.

 e.
 Asset Data Source – Description of source(s) of asset data.